RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 * Add `services.AddLiveReload()` in `Startup.ConfigureServices()`
 * Add `app.UseLiveReload()` in `Startup.Configure()`
 * Run `dotnet watch run` to run your application

-*Note: `dotnet watch run` is optional but if you don't run it you have to manually restart your server for each server code change.
-Without static file and Razor View/Page changes still auto-refresh*

 Add the namespace in `Startup.cs`: